 Bishop Long entered the Roman Catholic Seminary and studied for 6 years.
 He received his Minor Orders and studied with the Benedictines and Jesuits.
 During graduate seminary, Bishop Long began hearing the call from God to serve within the Old Catholic Church.
 This was not an easy decision for him to make considering that his family were devoted Roman Catholics and his parish was incredibly happy to have a seminarian representing them.

 However, through prayer and discernment, the Bishop felt that God was calling him to serve everyone; regardless of race, gender, sexual orientation or religious affiliation.
 He knew that God was pulling him into a different direction and therefore, he accepted Gods call and was ordained a Deacon, Priest and consecrated to the Episcopacy within the Old Catholic Church.

-Today, he serves as the Abbot for the Old Catholic Benedictines of Immaculate Mary and as the Presiding Archbishop for the United States Old Catholic Church.
+Today, he serves as the Presiding Bishop for the United States Old Catholic Church.

 Master of Business

 Bachelor of Journalism/Communications

 Associate of Philosophy